Tachkste/Parenthesis-Brackets-Matching-using-Stack-algorithm/README.md

 The bracket [ corresponds to the bracket ], { corresponds to }, and ( corresponds to ).

 ## Input Format
-Input contains one string 𝑆 which consists of big and small latin letters, digits, punctuation marks and brackets from the set []{}().
+Input contains one string S which consists of big and small latin letters, digits, punctuation marks and brackets from the set []{}().

 ## Constraints